mftaff/interstellar-wiki/README.md

 - add tags (on home page have explore link to list of tags)
 - add broad catogories (on home page have browse link to list of catogories)
+- fix policy so that collaborators only exist for private posts
+- fix collaborators index so that admins are displayed.
+- add validation checks for title/body etc.
+- DRYout manage vs view collab based on permissions (wikis/edit.html.erb and collaborators/index.html.erb)
+- add markdown preview when editing wikis.